ManticoreGamesInc/platform-documentation/docs/editor/abilities.md

     4. Add the line ‘`ability.owner.walkSpeed = 1`’ to the OnCooldown_Sprint function to reset player speed back to normal.

-!!! info "the print_to_screen lines"
-    The functions for each phase come with a print_to_screen line for game testing and debugging purposes, and they can be useful, but feel free to remove them!
+    5. The functions for each phase come with a `print_to_screen` line for game testing and debugging purposes, and they can be useful to tell which ability phase is happening at that moment, but feel free to remove them!

-7. To change how long each phase lasts, change the durations to this:
+3. To change how long each phase lasts, change the durations to this:
 ```
 ability.castPhaseSettings.duration = .7
 ability.executePhaseSettings.duration = 3